lmnagaraju209/rathan/azurefunctions.md

 ## Things I Wish I Knew When I Started

-1. **The pipeline template is in a different repo** - If you need to change pipeline behavior, you might need to update the template repo, not this one
+1. **The pipeline template is in a different repo** - The actual pipeline logic is in `14031_pipeline-template` repo at `build-pipelines/Gulp/14031_digital-soh-function.yml`.
+The file in this repo is just a reference copy.
+If you need to change pipeline behavior, you'll need to update the template repo (or get the DevOps team to do it)

-2. **SonarQube will block your PR** - Don't ignore it, fix the issues early
+2. **SonarQube will block your PR** - The quality gate is set to wait (`sonar.qualitygate.wait=true`), so your PR won't merge if SonarQube fails.
+Don't ignore it, fix the issues early

-3. **Local.settings.json is gitignored for a reason** - Don't commit secrets or local config
+3. **PR builds don't publish artifacts** - This is intentional.
+The `IsPullRequest` variable prevents artifact publishing on PRs, which saves build resources.
+Only merged builds create deployable artifacts

+4. **The npmrc file is a secure file** - It's stored in the Azure DevOps library as a secure file, not in the repo.
+The pipeline downloads it automatically.
+For local dev, you might need to get this file from someone or configure Artifactory access manually

+5. **SonarQube exclusions are extensive** - It excludes a lot of stuff (yml files, d.ts files, coverage, tests, etc.).
+This is normal - you don't want to analyze generated files or test code

-4. **The function key changes** - If you're testing against Azure, the key might rotate, so don't hardcode it
+6. **The function key changes** - If you're testing against Azure, the key might rotate, so don't hardcode it

-5. **Application Insights is your friend** - When something breaks in Azure, check the logs there first
+7. **Application Insights is your friend** - When something breaks in Azure, check the logs there first

-6. **The release pipeline is UI-based** - You can't version control it like the build pipeline, so changes need to be made in Azure DevOps UI
+8. **The release pipeline is UI-based** - You can't version control it like the build pipeline, so changes need to be made in Azure DevOps UI

-7. **Disabled tasks are usually fine** - Don't panic if you see disabled tasks, they're often conditionally disabled
+9. **Disabled tasks are usually fine** - Don't panic if you see disabled tasks, they're often conditionally disabled

+10. **The test step continues on error** - Tests can fail and the build will still succeed.
+This is both good (doesn't block on flaky tests) and bad (you might miss real failures).
+Check test results manually if you're unsure

 ## Getting Help